nmuggleton/inequality_health/price_ratios/readme.md

 ## Description

 The scripts in this directory are responsible for calculating the price per unit for each product in the dataset.
-This is a crucial step in the data processing pipeline, as it allows for the comparison of prices across different products and time periods.
+This step in the data processing pipeline allows for the comparison of prices across different products and time periods.

 ## Requirements